fbpx msekellick | HowlRound Theatre Commons

 Matthew Sekellick is a writer and artist working in and around theater and performance living in Philadelphia.

-Matthew Sekellick is a writer from Upstate New York living in Philadelphia.
-Matthew works in and about theatre and performance, making plays, poems, performances, installations, interventions, and videos.
-His writing has appeared in Theatre Journal, Studies in Musical TheatreJacobin, Protean, and Peach Mag, among others.
-He has performed from Montreal to Michoacán, directed for Hudson Valley Community College and Buffalo’s Torn Space Theater, and acted with the New York State Theater Institute and Saratoga Shakespeare Company.
-He holds an MA from the University at Buffalo, a BA from Purchase College, and has trained with SITI Company.
-His work can be seen at sekellick.net.
+Matthew Sekellick is a writer, director, and performer from Upstate New York living in Philadelphia.
+Matthew works in and about theatre and performance, making plays, poems, essays, performances, installations, interventions, and videos.
+His writing has appeared in Theatre Journal, Studies in Musical TheatreJacobin, Protean, Peach Mag, and Prolit, among others, and he writes a newsletter on American theater and performance in Philadelphia, Plays Unpleasant.
+He has performed from Montreal to Michoacán, directed for Torn Space Theater, Hudson Valley Community College, and acted with the New York State Theater Institute and Saratoga Shakespeare Company.
+He holds an MA from the University at Buffalo, a BA from Purchase College, and has trained with SITI Company. sekellick.net.

 Essay